mirucon/required-ja/required.md

 * * *

+Note: Following the WordPress Coding Standards for [PHP](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/) and [JavaScript](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/javascript/) is **strongly recommended** and helps the Themes Team review your theme.
+Several of the requirements listed on this page are also covered by the coding standards.

 Note: If you are getting started with your first reviews, please read [Become a reviewer](https://make.wordpress.org/themes/handbook/get-involved/become-a-reviewer/).

 * * *

-Warning: **If you are a theme shop you should be selling under GPLGPL GPL is an acronym for GNU Public License.
+Warning: **If you are a theme shop you may only sell themes that are compatible with GPLGPL GPL is an acronym for GNU Public License.
 It is the standard license WordPress uses for Open Source licensing [https://wordpress.org/about/license/](https://wordpress.org/about/license/).
 The GPL is a ‘copyleft’ license [https://www.gnu.org/licenses/copyleft.en.html](https://www.gnu.org/licenses/copyleft.en.html).
 This means that derivative work can only be distributed under the same license terms.
 This is in distinction to permissive free software licenses, of which the BSD license and the MIT License are widely used examples.GPL GPL is an acronym for GNU Public License.
 It is the standard license WordPress uses for Open SourceOpen Source Open Source denotes software for which the original source code is made freely available and may be redistributed and modified.
 Open Source \*\*must be\*\* delivered via a licensing model, see GPL. licensing [https://wordpress.org/about/license/](https://wordpress.org/about/license/).
 The GPL is a ‘copyleft’ license [https://www.gnu.org/licenses/copyleft.en.html](https://www.gnu.org/licenses/copyleft.en.html).
 This means that derivative work can only be distributed under the same license terms.
-This is in distinction to permissive free software licenses, of which the BSD license and the MIT License are widely used examples. to be in the WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
+This is in distinction to permissive free software licenses, of which the BSD license and the MIT License are widely used examples..
+Otherwise your theme can not be included in the WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress coreCore Core is the set of software required to run WordPress.
-The Core Development Team builds WordPress., plugins and themes as well as the central location for community conversations and organization. [https://wordpress.org/](https://wordpress.org/) repo** ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)).
+The Core Development Team builds WordPress., plugins and themes as well as the central location for community conversations and organization. [https://wordpress.org/](https://wordpress.org/) Theme Directory.** ([See explanation](https://make.wordpress.org/themes/2015/08/15/themes-should-be-100-gpl/)).

 Example: If you have a **Themeforest account** and you’re selling themes on it, all those themes need to state on their sales page that they are **100% GPL compatible** ([Info](https://help.market.envato.com/hc/en-us/articles/202501194-Theme-Plugin-Licensing-Options)).